cntools/libsurvive/README.md

 ## Notes about coordinate frames.

-BELOW IS NOT FINALIZED!!!!

 1) We are using the right-hand rule.

 2) All "poses" should be handled as a SurvivePose, which is effectively a FLT[7], with xyz, wxyz.
 The first is a positional offset, and the second is the rotation.
+These poses are effectively transforms from the object local space to the global coordinate space.

 3) Though this is not universal, consider using SurvivePose* for all situations where a true pose used instead of passing around a FLT* or FLT[7].